How Long Can A Chicken Go Without Water?

 #1.
 Raise the water containers off the ground

 When chickens scratch themselves, they get dirt and small debris all over the place.
 These materials may affect the quality of their drinking water.
-Also, it may cause them harm and health problems if they drink dirty water.
+It may cause them harm and health problems if they drink dirty water.

 So, to solve this problem, it is best to place the water containers at a little elevated area where the chickens can reach.